-Thanks for finding your way to my site.
-I’m a freelance journalist who has been based for almost all of this decade in the Balkans, but I’ve also reported across Europe and in Africa.
-I used to work for the Balkan Investigative Reporting Network [BIRN produces, among other things, Balkan Insight and Prishtina Insight, where I was an opinions and features editor].
+Prior to that, I worked as a freelance journalist almost all of this decade in the Balkans.
+I’ve also reported across Europe and in Africa.
+I previously worked for the Balkan Investigative Reporting Network [BIRN produces, among other things, Balkan Insight and Prishtina Insight, where I was an opinions and features editor].

 I was previously based in Sarajevo, Bosnia and Herzegovina where I was the daily web editor for the Organized Crime and Corruption Reporting Project.
 Investigations I worked on there have been named finalists for the Daniel Pearl Investigative Reporting Award and the Global Shining Light Award.
 Before that I followed war crimes cases in the Bosnian war crimes chamber for BIRN Bosnia.